Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 -   list running instances (and print a corresponding agent controller configuration ready to be pasted into `mastercontroller.properties`)

 Note that this tool is not intended to replace the <a href="http://aws.amazon.com/" target="_blank">AWS console</a> or similar tools.

+### Image Templates for AWS

+Xceptance provides AMIs (Amazon Machine Images) for use with Amazon EC2.
+These AMIs are pre-packaged systems, which are optimized for load testing and have XLT already installed.
+Using one of these AMIs may save you the work to create and maintain your own AMIs, but may also impose additional costs.
+Amazon will charge you for the infrastructure usage.
+Make sure that your security group permits communication on port 8500.
+This is the XLT agent port on these machines.
+A list of current images can be found next to the release information on <a href="https://github.com/Xceptance/XLT/releases" target="_blank">GitHub</a>.

+In addition to that, you can also build your own images using our public <a href="https://github.com/Xceptance/XLT-Packer" target="_blank">XLT-Packer project</a>.
+It contains a nice readme on how to use it to create images set up for running XLT for the cloud vendor of your choice.

+### Setting up XLT's ec2_admin tool

 Before you can use the tool, you have to configure it appropriately.
 There is a configuration file for this: `<xlt>/config/ec2_admin.properties`.
 The most important settings are your AWS credentials.
 These are needed to authorize any AWS operation, which is executed on your behalf.